Gitasadhubs/autoflow-pakaims-final-year-project-/README.md

 ```

 Open your browser to `http://localhost:3000`.
 Paste your GitHub PAT into the login field to begin using AutoFlow.

+## 🚀 Deployment

+### Deploying to Vercel

+Deploying AutoFlow is straightforward with Vercel's zero-configuration platform.

+1.  **Fork the Repository**: Start by forking this repository to your own GitHub account.
+2.  **Create a Vercel Project**:
+    *   Go to your [Vercel Dashboard](https://vercel.com/dashboard) and click **"Add New... > Project"**.
+    *   Select **"Continue with GitHub"** and import the repository you just forked.
+3.  **Configure the Project**:
+    *   Vercel will automatically detect that this is a React application and configure the build settings correctly.
+    *   The `vercel.json` file included in this repository ensures that all routes are correctly handled by the single-page application.
+    *   There is no need to configure any environment variables.
+The application is entirely client-side.
+4.  **Deploy**: Click the **"Deploy"** button.
+Vercel will build and deploy your application.
+Once complete, you'll be given a URL to your live AutoFlow instance.

 ## 🛠️ How It Works